Skip to content

 • Arrange a place to stay, for at least the first night.
 Learn more about finding accommodation in Canada.

-• Accommodation references from your previous landlords.
+• Gather accommodation references from your previous landlords.

 • Ask previous insurers to supply you with a “no claims” letter, to serve as proof of driving history.

 • If your driving experience pre-dates the issue date on your home licence, you may need a letter from your home licencing authority to prove how long you’ve been driving.
-Learn more about getting a driver license in Canada.
+Learn more about getting a driver’s license in Canada.

 • If you plan on bringing your pet with you to Canada, see our advice and information on what animals can come to Canada with you, and what they need to have with them.